RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 * **hdmi**: (RPi specific) This sets the sound output to the HDMI Audio Card.
 This is the most common option for RPi Systems.
 * **both**: (RPi specific) This sets the sound output to both the HDMI Audio Card and the 3.5mm Onboard Audio Card.
 * **default**: This sets the sound output to the ALSA "default" audio card.
 This is the most common option for Linux Operating Systems.
-* **sysdefault**: This sets the sound output to the ALSA "default" audio card.
+* **sysdefault**: This sets the sound output to the ALSA "sysdefault" audio card.
 This is the 2nd most common option for Linux Operating Systems.
 * **dmix**: This sets the sound output to the ALSA dmix plugin, which allows direct mixing of multiple audio streams.
 This option is unlikely to be used.
 * **hw**: This sets the sound output to the ALSA hw plugin, which talks directly to the ALSA kernel.
 This option is unlikely to be used.
 * **plughw**: This sets the sound output to the ALSA plughw plugin, which talks directly to the ALSA kernel but allows you to set things like the sample rate, sample format and number of channels.
 This option is unlikely to be used.